pjstadig/reducible-stream/README.md

 ## Lazy sequences

-For example, when it comes to managing resources, lazy sequences do not allow the sequence itself to manage its own resources so resource management will generally fall upon the consumer of the lazy sequence.
+Lazy sequences do not allow the sequence itself to manage its own resources so resource management will generally fall upon the consumer of the lazy sequence.
 A classic example of this is:

 ```clojure
 (with-open [f (io/reader (io/file some-file))]
   (line-seq f))
 ```

+Here if the lazy seq escapes the context of the `with-open` (which it does), then you will get an exception when you consume it.
+As the consumer you must establish a `with-open` context and ensure everything is fully consumed before leaving that context.

 You can build a lazy sequence that will clean up its resources when it has been
 consumed: